 Getting ready to file an EEO-1 report?
 If you’ve already collected the necessary data, the hardest part is over.
-Now, it’s time to classify employees in the correct EEO-1 categories.
+Now, it’s time to classify employees in the correct EEO categories.

-The EEO-1 report is meant to inform the Equal Employment Opportunity Commission (EEOC) of your employees’ race, gender and EEO job classification.
+The EEO-1 report is meant to inform the Equal Employment Opportunity Commission (EEOC) of your employees’ race, gender and EEO classifications.
+This is part of the obligation to take actions in favor of Equal Employment Opportunity (EEO).
+Read more on our EEO complete guide to learn what other obligations you may have and how you can ensure you treat current and potential employees fairly.
 EEO job categories might seem complicated at first glance, but a closer look will clear the confusion.

 Employers should classify employees according to the content and responsibility of their job.
 This means that looking at an employee’s title isn’t always enough to classify them correctly.
-It’s also important to classify employees according to the job they’re actually doing.
+It’s also important that EEO classifications reflect the actual job.
 For example, if you have a trained nurse working as a medical assistant, you should classify them as a medical assistant.

-In general, there are three criteria that employers should consider to decide how to classify an employee:
+In general, there are three criteria that employers should consider to decide how to classify employees into the proper EEO categories:

 - Responsibilities and primary duties

 - Level of skill required

 This the breakdown of the EEO job categories: